cvco85/web-development/4_0-Logic.md

 - Get the bread
 - Open the bread

 The words a language supports and "understands" are called the **language syntax**.
-The *syntax* changes from language to language, however, a lot of the principles are the same, those principles are called **meta programming**.
+The *syntax* changes from language to language, however, a lot of the principles are the same.

 Basically, if you understand the principles and concepts, you understand how most of languages work, and that's what matters.